Nonviolence Training

 Exploring Nonviolence: Tools for Managing Conflict in Everyday Life

-Join us in this introductory workshop to explore the power and potential of nonviolence in ourselves and in the world.
+Join us in this interactive, nonjudgmental introductory workshop to explore the power and potential of nonviolence in ourselves and in the world.
 Explore with others in community to:

 • Learn what Nonviolence means; examine our current beliefs and practices regarding violence and nonviolence;